2016 Macedonian protests: The protests

 Demonstrations have begun on 12 April 2016, with reports suggesting that about 4,000+ people took part.
 Crowds broke through a police cordon towards government buildings, throwing flares at President Ivanov's offices and burning portraits of him.
 More actions occurred on 14 April, with five police officers being injured from people throwing rocks and one protester being detained.
-The demonstration that occurred on 16 April and ended peacefully, but on 17 April protesters threw eggs and stones at the triumphal arc on Skopje.
+The demonstration that occurred on 16 April and ended peacefully, but on 17 April, protesters threw eggs and stones at the triumphal arc on Skopje.
 Thousands of people demonstrated in Skopje on 15 April, carrying white flags and banners.
 On 18 April, it was reported that more than ten thousand people took part in demonstrations in Skopje, with protests also happening in other cities of Macedonia (including Bitola, Strumica and Veles).

-The protest on 19 April began in front of the special prosecutor's office, preceded to parliament and was stopped by police before reaching the EU mission.
+The protest on 19 April began in front of the special prosecutor's office, proceeded to parliament and was stopped by police before reaching the EU mission.
 It numbered in the thousands.
 Several thousand people turned out for demonstrations on the eighth day of the protest, 20 April.
 At this point, throwing colours at various governmental buildings and monuments of the Skopje 2014 project had become a regular feature at the protests, and the term „colourful revolution“ gained some popularity among the protesters and the social media.
-The eight day journalists began referring to the protests as „colorful revolution“ - with Kristina Ozimec's article for Deutsche Welle being the first to use the term.
+On the eighth day, journalists began referring to the protests as „colorful revolution“ - with Kristina Ozimec's article for Deutsche Welle being the first to use the term.
 Also on that day, Zaev announced that he would not be willing to take part in EU-brokered talks in Vienna (proposed by European Commissioner Johannes Hahn two days earlier) unless certain conditions are met.
 On 21 April, two rallies were held near each other in Skopje, each attended by thousands of people.
 One was anti-government, organized by the SDSM and the "Protestiram" (I Protest) organization, while the second was organized by the Citizens for Macedonian Defense (GDOM, in Macedonian), supported by the ruling VMRO party.
 The anti-government protest started in front of the special prosecutor's building, where protesters shouted "No Justice No Peace" and "Support the SJO" (special prosecution).
-The pro-government protesters shouted "No one can harm you Nikola" and carried anti-NATO banners.
-On 22 April in 11 cities in Macedonia there was big anti government demonstrations organized by "Protestiram" (I Protest) organization and supported by united opposition of Macedonia.
-On the same day European Union announced sanctions for politics and persons from VMRO-DPMNE.
+The pro-government protesters shouted, "No one can harm you Nikola" and carried anti-NATO banners.
+On 22 April in 11 cities in Macedonia, there were big antigovernment demonstrations organized by "Protestiram" (I Protest) organization and supported by united opposition of Macedonia.
+On the same day, European Union announced sanctions for politics and persons from VMRO-DPMNE.